mkslanc/memri-data-wallet/README.md

 3. Run command
    - `flutter build ios` from console to build iOS app (**available only at MacOS**)
    - `flutter build apk` from console to build Android app.
 This command will generate a "fat" (all ABIs included) apk.
 There are other build artifacts possible as well, e.g. per-abi ones and others.
 Please refer to the general Flutter documentation for that.

+## To run locally:
+Run command
+   - `flutter run -d chrome --debug` from console to run in debug mode
+   - `flutter run -d chrome --profile` from console to run in profile mode (main mode for now)